After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Roborock introduced several innovative features in the J7, coined in one fancy term: VibraRise.

-Vibra refers to the vibrating mopping pad, which is a first-of-its-kind feature, helping it be more efficient at mopping stains.
+Vibra refers to the vibrating mopping pad, a first-of-its-kind feature, helping it be more efficient at mopping stains.

 Rise refers to the pad rising when it detects carpet.